franciscoaguirre/cosmos-midterm/slides/presentation/markdown/blockchain_structure.md

 ## Anatomy of a block

 - Header
-  - Contains information used throughout consensus and other areas of the protocol, for example:
+  - Contains information used throughout consensus and other areas of the protocol, some interesting ones are:
-    - Address of the validator that proposed the block.
+    - `ProposerAddress`: Address of the validator that proposed the block.
-    - MerkleRoot of the current validator set.
+    - `ValidatorHash`: MerkleRoot of the current validator set.
-    - BlockID of the previous block.
+    - `LastBlockID`: BlockID of the previous block.
+    - `AppHash`: The state root.
+Arbitrary byte array returned by the application after executing and commiting the previous block.
+It serves as the basis for validating any merkle proofs that comes from the ABCI application and represents the state of the actual application rather than the state of the blockchain itself.
 - Data
   - Data contains a list of transactions.
   - The contents of the transaction is unknown to Tendermint.